Atlántico Department

-Atlántico (/es/, Atlantic) is a department of Colombia, located in northern Colombia with the Caribbean Sea to its north, the Bolívar Department to its west and south separated by the Canal del Dique, and the Magdalena Department to its east separated by the Magdalena River.
-Despite being the third smallest in the country, the department is among the most densely populated, with a population of 2,535,517.
+Atlántico (/es/, Atlantic) is a department of Colombia in the north of the country, with the Caribbean Sea to its north, the Bolívar Department to its west and south across the Canal del Dique, and the Magdalena Department to its east across the Magdalena River.
+Despite having the third-smallest area among Colombia's thirty-two departments, it is the fifth-largest by population with 2,535,517.

 The department's capital and most-populous city is Barranquilla with a population of 1,327,209.
-Soledad and Malambo are also significant population centers within Atlántico, constituting integral parts of the Barranquilla metropolitan area.
+Soledad and Malambo are also significant population centers; each of them is in the Barranquilla metropolitan area but counted separately.